 Less blood flow to our skin slows lymphatic drainage – hello dark under-eye circles and puffy faces.
 And slower lymphatic drainage lowers our immunity, making us more prone to infections – which can manifest on the surface of the skin.

-Our digestion slows, we absorb less nutrients from our food and we may become constipated causing toxic waste products to be reabsorbed back into the blood stream where our body will often try to expel them via our skin.
+Our digestion slows, we absorb fewer nutrients from our food and we may become constipated causing toxic waste products to be reabsorbed back into the bloodstream where our body will often try to expel them via our skin.

 So in summary, stressful times can leave us with dull, dehydrated, saggy and possibly inflamed skin along with thinner hair and brittle nails.